Be part of the beginning

 "I was going to spend on most of these things anyway, so it makes sense to help nature while I'm doing it."

-As we build toward our first restoration, we’re recognising early supporters.
+As we build toward our first restoration, we’re recognising the people who join early and help create the momentum.

 One lucky Win for Nature member will receive $1,000 cash.
 The next 100 people to join are included in the draw.
 Everyone who's already a member is included too.
 Once the 100th new member signs up, entries close and a winner is drawn.